 Hyperkeratosis usually appears on the soles of the feet, heels, elbows and knees as these are the areas of the body that suffer the most friction and pressure.
 To improve the area, it is important to maintain good hydration, we recommend the use of shea butter.

-Solar lentigines are dark, uniform spots that appear due to prolonged exposure to the sun.
+Sun spots are dark, uniform spots that appear due to prolonged exposure to the sun.
 Ultraviolet radiation stimulates the overproduction of melanin by melanocytes.

 Melasma can be worsened by prolonged sun exposure, so it is important to avoid exposure to ultraviolet rays.